devsmn/Athena-Public/app_latest_release.md

 ---
 layout: page
-title: v2.0.2
+title: v2.0.3
-subtitle: Release notes (2025-10-04)
+subtitle: Release notes (2025-12-29)
 ---

-Take a look at our [blog post](https://athena.devsmn.de/2025-10-04-Release-v202/) for a detailed description of the release.
+Take a look at our [blog post](https://athena.devsmn.de/2025-12-29-Release-v203/) for a detailed description of the release.

-## v2.0.2 - (2025-10-04)
+## v2.0.3 - (2025-12-19)

 ### Fixed
-- There were compatibility issues related to the biometric authenticatio on certain android versions (mostly SDK 29 - android 10) ([#125](https://github.com/devsmn/Athena/issues/125))
+- The primary login could lead to a crash if the provided biometric data was not recognized ([#143](https://github.com/devsmn/Athena/issues/143))